frto027/ssl10n.csv/Readme.md

 # For Translators

-The localized texts can be found at [the Crowdin Projects](https://crowdin.com/project/beatsaber-sslocalization).
+The localized texts can be found and translated at [the Crowdin Projects](https://crowdin.com/project/beatsaber-sslocalization).

 # Obtain translated contents